Gypsy tart

 A gypsy tart is a type of tart made with evaporated milk, muscovado sugar (though some varieties include light brown sugar), and pastry.
-It originates from the Isle of Sheppey in the county of Kent.
+It originates from the county of Kent.

 The tart is extremely sweet and is, for many people, associated with school dinners.
-Although most will know the version of gypsy tart made with evaporated milk, it can also be made with condensed milk in place of evaporated milk.
-This makes a firmer and even sweeter tart, with a darker colour.
-A legend says that a woman invented the tart to feed hungry gypsy children.
+Although most commonly made with evaporated milk, condensed milk may be used in its place.
+This makes for a firmer and even sweeter tart, with a darker colour.
+A legend says that a woman invented the tart to feed hungry Romani children.